 What is literature?

-Texts from the years before and after Independence to the India of 2020.
+Texts ranging from the years before and after Independence to the India of the 21st century.

 Using poetry and short stories to explore creative writing.